ipfabric/docs/docs/IP_Fabric_Settings/configuration_management.md

 ## Syslog Triggered

-IP Fabric checks incoming syslog messages for key phrases (for example `Configured from console by admin15 on vty0.`).
+IP Fabric checks incoming syslog messages for key phrases (for example, `Configured from console by admin15 on vty0.`).
 This option needs the appropriate `syslog` configuration on the device side.

-Syslog server listens on the port `514/UDP` and there is no additional configuration on the IP Fabric side needed.
-You can send syslog directly from network devices ([example for Cisco IOS](https://community.cisco.com/t5/network-architecture-documents/how-to-configure-logging-in-cisco-ios/tac-p/3132436)) or using syslog forwarder ([example for syslog-ng](https://support.symantec.com/en_US/article.TECH92854.html)).
+The syslog server listens on port `514/udp`, and there is no additional configuration on the IP Fabric side needed.
+You can send syslog directly from network devices ([example for Cisco IOS](https://community.cisco.com/t5/network-architecture-documents/how-to-configure-logging-in-cisco-ios/tac-p/3132436)) or use a syslog forwarder ([example for syslog-ng](https://support.symantec.com/en_US/article.TECH92854.html)).

 Please note: